aridjayarecipes/cutesrecipes.web.app/content/post/2563-recipe-of-super-quick-homemade-picadillo-meet-southern-fried-cabbage.md

 - "1/4 cup capers"
 - "1/4 cup vegetable oil"
 recipeinstructions:
-- "Wash and dice the potatoes, don't peel.
+- "Wash and dice the potatoes, don&#39;t peel.
 Heat the oil and add the potatoes and ground beef."
 - "Chop the cabbage.
 Add the cabbage, salt, garlic, and dehydrated onions, to the potatoes and beef."
 - "Mince the olive, crush the capers, and add the raisins."
 - "Stir well.
 Cover and let simmer 15 minutes."